M-D-HZ/Calendar/README.md

 This repository contains the backend API for a calendar and event management system.
 It is built using FastAPI and follows a modular structure with separate routes for authentication, calendar sharing, engagements, events, and user management.

+## MicroServices

+- Auth (users management & Login/registration)
+- Calendar (sharing)
+- Events
+- Engagement (Participation and invites)

+These are the 4 microservices i have decided to create to have 4 independent microservices in my backend that do not rely on eachother.

+### Why have i grouped these features and what if one fails?

+Grouping these features into separate microservices allows for:

+- Modularity: Each microservice focuses on specific functionalities.
+- Scalability: Components can be scaled independently based on demand.
+- Fault Isolation: If one microservice fails, others remain operational.
+- Flexibility: Different technologies can be used for each microservice.

+If one microservice fails, there may be partial functionality loss and an impact on user experience, but the overall system remains operational due to the independence of microservices.

 ## Project Structure

+Each of the microservices contain the following structure:

 - app.py: The main entry point for the FastAPI application.
 - models/: Contains Pydantic models for request validation.
 - routers/: Contains route handlers for different functionalities.